 The first thing a professional photographer does is to back up the raw photographs immediately.
 No matter how unlikely it is for the memory card and computer to be damaged or corrupted somehow by itself, professional photographers never want to take the chance.
 Therefore, he will rather spend the time and effort to do the transferring of raw photographs to the computer and external hard disk.
 Some "hardcore" photographers will even transfer them to two external hard disks.

-The is the process that will take much, much longer time than the actual shoot.
+Post-production (or post-processing) is the process that will take much, much longer time than the actual shoot.
 It involves filtering of the photographs to remove unglamorous and similar ones, which is not as simple as what you think.
 Basic editing will require adjusting of the brightness, colour and cropping to fit the frame better.
 It will also require taking breaks during the process in order to produce better work.
-If full editing is needed, it may take a few hours for each photograph.
+If advanced editing is needed (such as to remove flaws on the skin), it may take a few hours for each photograph.

-To speed up the process, a photographer can choose to dish away unflattering photographs.
-However, he can also do some magical touch to some of the rejected photographs, for example, by cropping or rotating them.
-Some photographers will also run through your photographs many times.
-If a photographer were to spend more time and effort, he will definitely need to quote a higher rate, while a photographer who is less detailed can afford to quote you a lower rate.
+To speed up the process, a photographer can choose to dish away unflattering photographs immediately.
+However, sometimes he may be able to add some magical touch to some of the "rejected photos", for example, by cropping or rotating them.
+Efficiency of editing would drop after going through a number of photos and thus some very hardworking photographers would go through the entire album a few times over a few days' time.
+If a photographer were to spend more time and effort, he will definitely need to quote a higher rate, while a photographer who is less detailed can simply quote you a much lower rate.

 There are periods of the year when there are higher demands for photographers.
 Photographers may therefore quote higher prices in order to better sustain their services.

 If you need the photographer to wake up early or go to bed late, you probably have to increase your budget a little in order to compensate for the health hassle, effort and extra transportation fee, e.g. midnight surcharge for cabs.